ooddle

 How ooddle Applies This

 If you are curious about TRE but unsure where to start, the Core plan at twenty-nine dollars per month gives you a personalized eating window based on your sleep schedule, training load, and goals.
-The Pass plan, coming soon at seventy-nine dollars per month, layers in deeper metabolic tracking.
-Even the free Explorer plan includes a starter eating window protocol.
+The Pass plan at seventy-nine dollars per month layers in deeper metabolic tracking and adapts the window as your data evolves.
+Even the free Explorer plan includes a starter eating window protocol with simple guidance.

 Time-restricted eating is a tool, not a religion.
-Use it where it fits, drop it where it does not.
+Use it where it fits, drop it where it does not, and let the rest of your life dictate how strict the window needs to be.

 Ready to try something different?